john-cd/rust_howto/bk/src/categories/mathematics/index.md

 [![cat~mathematics][cat~mathematics~badge]][cat~mathematics]{{hi:Mathematics}}

-Crates with a mathematical aspect.
+This section reviews Rust crates with a mathematical aspect.

 For most general-purpose math needs, [`nalgebra`][c~nalgebra~docs]↗{{hi:nalgebra}} (linear algebra) and [`rand`][c~rand~docs]↗{{hi:rand}} (random numbers) are excellent starting points.
 For graphics or game development, [`glam`][c~glam~docs]↗{{hi:glam}} is often preferred.
 For statistics, [`statrs`][c~statrs~docs]↗{{hi:statrs}} is comprehensive.If you're doing numerical computing, [`ndarray`][c~ndarray~docs]↗{{hi:ndarray}}.
 There are also specific crates available for specialized areas like number theory or units of measurement.